Frequently Asked Questions

 How do I sign up?

-We provide a form asking for health information pertaining to allergies, medications, special requirements, and emergency contacts.
-One side is for parents to fill out and one side is for the child's pediatrician.
+asking for health information pertaining to allergies, medications, special requirements, and emergency contacts.
+The top half is for parents to fill out and the bottom half is for the child's pediatrician.
 We must have this completed health form before a child attends camp.
 Children must also be up to date on all vaccinations.

 You may download and fill out our Registration Form